 It took me awhile to figure it out, but it was I that should be writing more instead of talking about writing.
 It wasn’t my job to push others to do more.
 I was only responsible for myself and my writing, so with a heavy heart I slowly drifted away from a group of people I once considered my family.
 And I did this because I knew I could only be the writer I was meant to be when I allowed myself the time and space to do so.
 It cost me some friendships, and others I chat with on Facebook every once in awhile.
 But now I know that cutting the cord was the right thing to do, even though it was extremely painful.

-Sure, I still had a lot to learn, but that’s what self-help books, writing workshops, and lots and lots of actually sitting down and writing come into play.
-Even my need to be socially active with other writers diminished, because I realized that every moment I spent being friendly and chatty, I was taking away from my true passion.
+Sure, I still have a lot to learn, but that’s what self-help books, writing workshops, and lots and lots of actually sitting down and writing come into play.
+Even my need to be socially active with other writers diminished, because I realized that every moment I spent being friendly and chatty, I was taking away from my true passion of writing.

 As I began to put more space between myself and my writing group, I started my own online critique group.
 This group a little more on task with a specific goal… giving and getting critiques on current works in progress.
 We read stories from other members and once a month met on Google Hangouts to do roundtable critiques of each story.
 And it was great.
 We all received great feedback on our stories as well as forging supportive writing relationships.